giuseppeamato/lsc-scim-plugin/README.md

 The test phase of build process is docker container based, test units connects via https to the services exposed by them, so you must include the SSL certificate into your Java truststore (cacerts file).
-Latest release is based on WSO2 IdS v5.10.0, so the certificate is the following:
+Latest release tests are based on WSO2 IdS v5.10.0, so the certificate is the following:

 ```xml
 -----BEGIN CERTIFICATE-----